Strand Feeding on Seabrook Island

 To report a stranded, injured, or sick dolphin (dead or alive) please contact SCDNR’s Wildlife stranding hotline at 1.800.922.5431.
 Please do not approach, touch, or attempt to push a stranded marine mammal back into the water, as they are wild and potentially ill.

-The Lowcountry Marine Mammal Network (LMMN) works to protect the marine mammal populations in the Greater Charleston area, including Seabrook Island and Kiawah Island, SC.
-Whether an island native or a frequent visitor, you can help preserve our local dolphin population by getting involved and helping to preserve our pristine ecosystem.
+The Lowcountry Marine Mammal Network (LMMN) works to protect the marine mammal populations in the greater Charleston area.
+This includes Seabrook and Kiawah Island, SC.
+Whether you are an expert in marine biology or just a friendly visitor, you can help protect our local dolphin population by getting involved and helping preserve our ecosystem.
 Here’s how:

 - Volunteer by contacting Lauren or Brook at firstname.lastname@example.org.